GoviEx Uranium (CVE:GXU) Hits New 1-Year Low at $0.05

-Shares of GoviEx Uranium Inc. (CVE:GXU – Get Free Report) reached a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.05 and last traded at C$0.05, with a volume of 209580 shares changing hands.
-The stock had previously closed at C$0.06.
+GoviEx Uranium Inc. (CVE:GXU – Get Free Report)’s share price reached a new 52-week low on Tuesday .
+The stock traded as low as C$0.05 and last traded at C$0.05, with a volume of 172387 shares.
+The stock had previously closed at C$0.05.

 Analyst Upgrades and Downgrades

-Separately, Eight Capital cut their target price on shares of GoviEx Uranium from C$0.70 to C$0.30 in a research note on Monday, April 22nd.
+Separately, Eight Capital lowered their price target on GoviEx Uranium from C$0.70 to C$0.30 in a report on Monday, April 22nd.

 GoviEx Uranium Inc, a mineral resources company, engages in the acquisition, exploration, and development of uranium properties in Africa.
 The company's principal asset is the Madaouela project which holds 80% interest located in north-central Niger.
 It also owns 100% interest in the Muntanga project that consists of 3 mining licenses situated to the south of Lusaka, Zambia; and the Falea project, which consists of three exploration licenses located in Mali.